Scientology status by country

-Scientology status by country describes the status of Scientology and its recognition as a religion in varying contexts or in different countries.
-The Church of Scientology pursues an extensive public relations campaign for state recognition of Scientology as a religion.
+Recognition of Scientology and the Church of Scientology varies from country to country with respect to state recognition for religious status, charitable status, or tax exempt status.
+Decisions are contingent upon the legal constructs of each individual country, and results are not uniform worldwide.
+For example, the absence of a clear definition for 'religion' or 'religious worship' has resulted in unresolved and uncertain status for Scientology in some countries.

+Some local branches of Scientology do not meet the legal prerequisites for recognition as a religion-supporting organization in certain countries, and still other countries regard Scientology as a dangerous cult.
+Such countries may treat Scientology as a commercial enterprise or even forbid its practice.

-The Church of Scientology has been given tax exempt status in its home country, the United States, and has received recognition as a religion in various other countries such as Italy, Australia, Portugal and Spain; it thus enjoys and regularly cites the constitutional protection afforded in these nations to religious practice.
+In 1993, the Church of Scientology was granted tax exempt status in the United States, its home country.
+Though it has received religious recognition in some countries, in other countries it operates either as a non-profit or for-profit non-religious organization.
+The Church of Scientology frequently pursues litigation to obtain state recognition for religious status.

-Some countries regard Scientology as a potentially dangerous cult, or do not consider local branches of the Church of Scientology to meet the legal criteria for being considered religion-supporting organizations, instead seeing Scientology as a business.

-Across the world, countries view Scientology through their own legal frameworks, and status is not definitive.
-For example, in the United Kingdom — in 1999 the Charity Commission for England and Wales "concluded that the organisation was not established for charitable purposes or for public benefit and so could not be registered as a charity," and later in 2013 the UK Supreme Court held that a Church of Scientology could be a 'place of meeting for religious worship'.
-But without a formal definition of what constitutes 'religious worship', Scientology's status in that country remains unclear and unresolved.

 Strategy

 The Church of Scientology's interest is to be recognized as a religion as well as a charitable organization.
-In an article titled "The Church of Scientology: Legitimacy through Perception Management", the lecturer Max Halupka observes "While a tax-exempt status is not a legal declaration of religious authenticity, the significance afforded the status by the public serves to color its true purpose.
+Max Halupka observes "While a tax-exempt status is not a legal declaration of religious authenticity, the significance afforded the status by the public serves to color its true purpose.
 That is, to the public, tax-exemption denotes legal recognition and, thus, religious legitimacy."
-Using perception management, the Church of Scientology has sought legitimacy as a mainstream religion through public acceptance.
+Using perception management as an influence tactic, the Church of Scientology has sought legitimacy as a mainstream religion through public acceptance.
 Halupka continues, "From a marketing standpoint, such legal recognition could be utilized in combating the general perception of [the Church of Scientology's] cult status, which resulted, in large part, from criticisms of the religion's seemingly profit-driven purpose."

-The United Kingdom in 2013 made reference to a 1983 judgment of the High Court of Australia concerning Scientology.
-The US State Department formally criticized Germany for discriminating against Scientologists in 1996, continued to pressure Germany, and it turned into a "diplomatic ruckus".